Top of the range is engineers running multi-step agents against large repos. No budget gate. No personal cost signal.

 type: gt

-params: [3] # alert at 3x daily baselineThe Four Numbers That Make Finance Stop Asking Questions
+params: [3] # page at 3x daily baselineFour Numbers That End the Finance Conversation

 Token Governance Implementation Checklist

-Deployed LiteLLM (or Portkey) proxy with team-key authentication
+LiteLLM (or Portkey) proxy deployed with team-key authentication

 Hard Rules for AI Token Governance

-Model routing is a governance control, not an engineering suggestion
+Routing is a control, not a suggestion

 - [1]Engineers Should Spend $250K on AI Tokens — Mid-Size Repo Hit $150 in 48 Hours (Medium, 2026)(medium.com)↩